bel1k0v/calendar/README.md

      and don't forget about console.dev.php
   7. cd ./protected
   8. ./yiic migrate to apply migrations
-  9. or and of course don't forget about your apache or nginx config
+  9. and of course don't forget about your apache or nginx config
   10. Have fun!

 Future improvements: